Adapted from: E. J., Gauthier H. L. and M. E. O'Kelly (1996) Geography

 Respectively, the second region can do so for Product B. Therefore,

-the first region can delegate more resources for the production of Product
+the first region can allocate more resources for the production of Product

-A which it can then sell the surplus (minus local consumption) to the
+A and can then sell the surplus (minus local consumption) to the

 second region.
 The key of this specialization becomes the difference

-between transport costs and production costs of a product.
+between the transport costs and the production costs of a product.
 If the

 unit costs savings resulting from specialization exceed the unit transports

 Regional specialization is greatly expanded with international trade.